GSA-TTS/10x-website/reports/fy23-impact-report/04-tracing-ripples.md

 ### Investments in Notifications Technology

-In 2022, 10x concluded three phases of the US Notify project, which delivered a notifications  product called  <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://www.notify.gov">Notify.gov</a>. **This shared services platform can help federal, state, local, tribal, and territorial governments more effectively communicate with their program participants** through texting.
+In 2022, 10x concluded three phases of the US Notify project, which delivered a notifications  product called  <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://www.notify.gov">Notify.gov</a>. <span class="text-bold">This shared services platform can help federal, state, local, tribal, and territorial governments more effectively communicate with their program participants</span> through texting.
 The product is being piloted by TTS' Public Benefits Studio, a team that develops shared technology tools and best practices for all kinds of benefits programs simultaneously.

 Since graduating from 10x, the Benefits Studio has gone a long way in helping Notify succeed.
 They've accomplished a lot behind the scenes by doing the heavy lifting - invisible to users - that is required to make products like this work in government: